 Shrimp cocktail is one such perfect snack to munch on a hot summer day.
 The dipping sauce is creamy and the mild sweetness from the red bell pepper blends wonderfully with the spicy hot sauce.
 The juicy shrimp coated with the delicious sauce is a treat for the mouth.
 The addition of chilli flakes and lemon juice is my version of the dish.
 The original recipe doesn’t need them.
 Next time, I will try to add cilantro too as we are a big fan to it.

 - 20-30 shrimp – I used frozen ones from Costco

-1 large red bell pepper
+- 1 large red bell pepper

-1 large garlic clove
+- 1 large garlic clove

 - 1 tsp lemon juice (optional)

-Salt and pepper to taste
+- Salt and pepper to taste

 - Heat oil in a large wok.
 Once the oil ripples, throw in the cleaned and de-veined shrimp.

-Grind the bell pepper, sour cream, garlic, hot sauce/ chili flakes, salt and pepper to a fine paste.
+- Grind the bell pepper, sour cream, garlic, hot sauce/ chili flakes, salt and pepper to a fine paste.
 Don’t add water.

-Chill the sauce and shrimp in the refrigerator until you serve.
+- Chill the sauce and shrimp in the refrigerator until you serve.

-Pour the sauce onto a martini glass and place the shrimp along the edges of the glass or you could serve them in a bowl as I did in the photograph.
+- Pour the sauce onto a martini glass and place the shrimp along the edges of the glass or you could serve them in a bowl as I did in the photograph.

-1. Shrimp cocktail is an ideal snack for phase 1 of South beach diet.
+- Shrimp cocktail is an ideal snack for phase 1 of South beach diet.